seydx/av/CONTRIBUTION.md

 ### Prerequisites

+For contributing to node-av, you'll need a development environment with:
-- Node.js 22.18.0 or later (LTS version)
+- Node.js 18.17.0+ (LTS recommended)
+- FFmpeg 7.1+ with development headers
-- Python 3.x (for node-gyp)
+- Python 3.12+ (for node-gyp)
-- FFmpeg 7.1 or later development libraries
+- C++ compiler with C++17 support

+For detailed setup instructions by platform, see the **[Installation Guide](INSTALLATION.md#platform-specific-instructions)**.

 ### Before Contributing

-1. Check the [issue tracker](https://github.com/seydx/ffmpeg/issues) for existing issues or feature requests
+1. Check the [issue tracker](https://github.com/seydx/av/issues) for existing issues or feature requests
 2. Fork the repository and create a new branch from `main`
 3. Follow the code style and structure guidelines below
 4. Write tests for new functionality